Skip to main content Skip to search Skip to main navigation

 4. The sailor can’t quite counterbalance the stronger gust, so the boat heels more; this is natural for beginners still developing weight and experience.

-5. As the boat heels further, it automatically starts heading into the wind.
+5. As the boat heels further, it naturally begins to head into the wind.

-6. To avoid heading into the wind, the sailor steers to compensate.
+6. To avoid heading up into the wind, the sailor steers to compensate.

 7. This counter-steering places the rudder at an angle, which acts as a brake.

-8. The boat naturally wants to point up, but the sailor tries to bear off, resulting in a slowdown and the boat eventually stalling head-to-wind.
+8. The boat naturally wants to point up, but the sailor tries to bear off, resulting in a loss of speed and the boat eventually stalling head-to-wind.

-9. Sometimes, this sequence leads to an “automatic tack,” where the boat ends up on a new tack but with the same problem potentially repeating.
+9. Sometimes, this sequence leads to an “involuntary tack,” where the boat ends up on a new tack but with the same problem potentially repeating.

 Analyzing the Video